 SCK cycles are measured (counted) in the same way as in SDR commands, from one falling edge of SCK to the next falling edge of SCK.
-In Mode 0 the beginning of the first SCK cycle in a command is measured from the falling edge of SCK because SCK is already low at the beginning of a command.
+In mode 0 the beginning of the first SCK cycle in a command is measured from the falling edge of SCK to the first falling edge of SCK because SCK is already low at the beginning of a command.